Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-KiranYesley.md

 - created and added all remaining icons - 20 minutes
 - got the lives and contact with ghost to work - 40 minutes
 - started working on the ghost vulnearble state and got probably halfway ish through completing that but there are so many caveats to it - 30 minutes

+## 2025-06-03
+- created a new returning mode that succesfully switches if pacman runs into a blue ghost in a striaght line (bug when they remain on same tile) - 30 minutes
+- wrote code for returning but there seems to be a bug  - 40 minutes